Wills, Trusts & Probate

 That's All We Do

-Comprehensive Guide to Pour Over Wills in Arcata
+Complete Guide to Pour Over Wills for Arcata Residents

-Why a Pour Over Will is Beneficial in Arcata
+Why a Pour Over Will Matters for Arcata Estates

-About LA Estate Plans – Serving Arcata and Surrounding Communities
+About LA Estate Plans — Serving Arcata and Humboldt County

 Living Trust

-A living trust is a legal arrangement where a trustee holds and manages assets on behalf of beneficiaries during the grantor’s lifetime and after death.
-It helps avoid probate and provides a streamlined way to manage and distribute estate assets according to the grantor’s instructions.
+A living trust is a legal arrangement in which a trustee holds and manages property on behalf of beneficiaries during the grantor’s lifetime and after death.
+Assets properly transferred into the trust during life typically avoid probate and are administered according to the trust’s terms.
+A living trust provides continuity in management and can reduce delays associated with court-supervised processes.
+Creating and funding a trust involves retitling assets or assigning property to the trust so that the trustee can manage and distribute those assets as you directed in the trust document.

 Executor